RightNow-AI/rightnow-arabic-llm-corpus/README.md

 This repository contains a comprehensive Arabic text dataset specifically curated for training and fine-tuning Large Language Models (LLMs).
 The dataset represents one of the largest collections of high-quality Arabic text available for machine learning research and commercial applications.

-**Collected by [RightNow AI](https://www.rightnowai.co/) team and [Al Hussein Technical University](https://www.htu.edu.jo/)** - RightNow AI is the first GPU-powered AI code editor, advancing Arabic AI capabilities through quality datasets and innovative development tools.
+**Collected by [RightNow AI](https://rightnowai.co/) team and [Al Hussein Technical University](https://www.htu.edu.jo/)** - RightNow AI is the first GPU-powered AI code editor, providing 180x more powerful AI assistance for your entire codebase.

 ## Dataset Statistics